MicrosoftDocs/visualstudio-docs/docs/debugger/debug-using-the-just-in-time-debugger.md

    ![NullReferenceSecondInstance](../debugger/media/nullreferencesecondinstance.png "NullReferenceSecondInstance")

 You can start debugging at this point.
-If this were a real application, you would need to find out why the code is throwing the exception.
+If you were debugging a real application, you would need to find out why the code is throwing the exception.

 ## <a name="jit_errors"></a> Troubleshoot Just-In-Time debugging

-- Just-In-Time debugging doesn't open when an app crashes, although it is enabled in Visual Studio.
+- Just-In-Time debugging doesn't start when an app crashes, even though it is enabled in Visual Studio.

   Windows Error Reporting could be taking over the error handling on your computer.